PySimpleGUI/DocsCleanup/Home tab/2_readme.md

-It is confusing looking however so when used, it might be a good idea to write a comment at the end of the statement to help out the poor beginner programmer coming along behind you.
+It is confusing to look however so when used, it might be a good idea to write a comment at the end of the statement to help out the poor beginner programmer coming along behind you.

 Because it's such a foreign construct that someone with 1 week of Python classes will not recognize, the demos will continue to use the `.update` method.